sealerio/sealer/docs/design/plugin.md

 at present, we only support the golang so file as out of tree plugin.
 More description about golang plugin see [golang plugin website](https://pkg.go.dev/plugin).

-copy the so file and the plugin config to your cloud image at build stage use `Kubefile`,sealer will parse and execute it.
+copy the so file and the plugin config to your ClusterImage at build stage use `Kubefile`,sealer will parse and execute it.

 plugin config: